jramire5/BaSP-M2023/README.md

 ## How to use it

-Just download the HTML, it will work
+Just download the HTML and open it in your browser

 ## Author